infumap/infumap/docs/deployment/raspberry-pi.md

 ### Initial VPS Setup

 Create a VPS running Debian 12 using your vendor of choice.

+Choose a region as close as possible to your Raspberry Pi device.

 The smallest instance size will suffice, since we will not use the VPS instance for anything other than forwarding through https web requests to the Raspberry Pi device.